disidrosi/disidrosi.github.io/content/reading.md

 9. _Pieces of the Action_ -- Vannevar Bush
 10. _Power_ -- Jeffrey Pfeffer
 11. _The Art and Business of Online Writing_ -- Nicolas Cole
+12. _Getting to Yes_ -- Roger Fisher and William Ury

 ### 2023